Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 Timing Matters More Than You Think

-Weekend breakfast rush runs 9am-11am at every popular spot.
+Weekend breakfast rush hits 9am-11am at popular spots.
 Arrive before 8:30am or after 11:30am to avoid 45+ minute waits.
-Weekdays are dramatically quieter, though Monday mornings can be busy with business breakfasts.
-Early breakfast (before 7:30am) guarantees zero wait times even on weekends.
+Weekdays are much quieter, though Monday mornings can see business crowds.
+Early arrival (before 7:30am) means little to no wait, even on weekends.

 Old Town Parking Isn’t Impossible

-Public parking lots on Goldwater Boulevard offer free 2-hour parking—enough for breakfast with reasonable wait times.
+Public parking lots on Goldwater Boulevard offer free 2-hour parking—plenty for breakfast.
 The Scottsdale Civic Center Plaza garage is another option.
-Street parking has 2-hour limits and gets actively enforced after 9am.
-Most tickets are $25-40.
-North Scottsdale breakfast spots have dedicated lots, making parking effortless.
+Street parking has 2-hour limits and is enforced after 9am (tickets $25-40).
+North Scottsdale spots have dedicated free lots, making parking easy.

 Reservation Reality Check

-Most Scottsdale breakfast spots don’t take traditional reservations—it’s walk-in only.
-Exceptions: Snooze uses Yelp Waitlist (add your name remotely), and some upscale restaurants accept OpenTable reservations for breakfast.
-Several spots text you when your table is ready, letting you wait in your car or walk around instead of standing in a crowded waiting area.
+Most Scottsdale breakfast spots are walk-in only—no traditional reservations.
+Exceptions: Snooze A.M.
+Eatery uses Yelp Waitlist (add your name remotely via app before arriving).
+Many text you when your table is ready, so you can wait in your car or nearby instead of standing in line.

 Coffee Quality Varies Wildly

-Matt’s Big Breakfast and Snooze A.M.
-Eatery invest in quality coffee programs with local roasters.
-Original Breakfast House and Los Olivos serve standard commercial coffee—drinkable but unremarkable.
-If coffee is critical to your morning, choose restaurants known for it or plan to hit a specialty coffee shop afterward (Provision, Cartel Coffee Lab, Press Coffee Roasters all have Scottsdale locations).
+Snooze A.M.
+Eatery invests in quality coffee with local roasters and good options.
+Original Breakfast House serves standard commercial coffee—drinkable but basic.
+If coffee matters, choose spots known for it or stop at a specialty shop afterward (e.g., Provision, Cartel Coffee Lab, Press Coffee Roasters have Scottsdale locations).

 Patio Dining is Seasonal

-October-April = perfect patio weather (60-75°F mornings).
-May-September = brutal by 8am (already 85°F+ with full sun).
-Most patios have misters and shade, but summer patio breakfast is genuinely uncomfortable unless you’re eating right at 7am.
-November through March is absolute peak patio season.
+October-April offers perfect patio weather (morning highs 60–80°F).
+May-September gets hot quickly (85°F+ by 8am with full sun).
+Patios often have misters and shade, but summer patio breakfast is uncomfortable unless very early (7am).
+November-March is peak for enjoyable outdoor seating.

 Tipping Culture